freenas/freenas-docs/userguide/sharing.rst

 `Shadow Copies <https://en.wikipedia.org/wiki/Shadow_copy>`_,
 also known as the Volume Shadow Copy Service (VSS) or Previous Versions, is a Microsoft service for creating volume snapshots.
-Shadow copies allow you to easily restore previous versions of files from within Windows Explorer.
+Shadow copies can be used to restore previous versions of files from within Windows Explorer.
 Shadow Copy support is built into Vista and Windows 7.
 Windows XP or 2000 users need to install the `Shadow Copy client
 <http://www.microsoft.com/en-us/download/details.aspx?displaylang=en&id=16220>`_.

-When you create a periodic snapshot task on a ZFS volume that is configured as a SMB share in %brand%, it is automatically configured to support shadow copies.
+When a periodic snapshot task is created on a ZFS volume that is configured as a SMB share in %brand%, it is automatically configured to support shadow copies.